upenndigitalscholarship/printing-in-prisons/blog/sewardj.md

     </figure>
 </div>

 Welch describes his day-to-day actions in a journal article published by the Pennsylvania Prison Society.
 Welch writes that between him and his assistant, the Rev. H. Cresson McHenry, they attend to all of the over 1,200 prisoners in ESP.
-Welch claims that in one year he worked 352 days of the year and met with prisoners over 4,000 times in their cells or at the cell doors.^5 Welch writes,
+Welch claims that in one year he worked 352 days of the year and met with prisoners over 4,000 times in their cells or at the cell doors.<sup>5</sup> Welch writes,

->No person leaves that prison without my visiting him several times previous to discharge, ascertaining their needs, and providing them with suitable clothes, that they may make a respectable appearance in looking for work; pleading, too, with them to give up all their sinful ways, and give their hearts to the Lord—for there are no joys comparable to the “Joys of God’s Salvation.”^6
+>No person leaves that prison without my visiting him several times previous to discharge, ascertaining their needs, and providing them with suitable clothes, that they may make a respectable appearance in looking for work; pleading, too, with them to give up all their sinful ways, and give their hearts to the Lord—for there are no joys comparable to the “Joys of God’s Salvation.”<sup>6</sup>

-Welch’s whole existence is devoted to reforming prisoners to make them more moral.
-Morality in this state-sanctioned institution is being defined as being Christian and able to work.
-Welch makes considerable personal expense to help prisoners when they are released, meaning he is personally committed to this endeavor in addition to being an agent of the state.
-He accounts that in one year he purchased 164 train tickets for prisoners upon their release at the cost of $377.50.
-He also notes that he helps prisoners find jobs which is something deeply connected with living a moral, Christian life.^7

 <div style="text-align: justify; margin-bottom: 20px;">
     <figure style="float: right; display: flex; flex-direction: column; align-items: center; margin: 1px 0 1px 1px; width: 60%;">